-Toby Morrhall has been buying Burgundy for The Wine Society for the past 15 years, spending many weeks in the region each year.
+Toby Morrhall has been buying Burgundy for The Wine Society for over 20 years, spending many weeks in the region each year.
 He has a profound knowledge of the wines and the people who make them.
 This is his personal guide on how to buy from this fascinating and complex region, based on long experience and love of the wines and all the more valuable for that.

 Sebastian Payne MW